 Counsel to the Company has delivered to the Board its written legal opinion that, subject to the assumptions, limitations, qualifications and exceptions contained therein, it is of the opinion that a Texas court in a properly presented and argued case should conclude that Messrs.
 Schwarz, Pully, Phillips and Page would not constitute members of the Incumbent Board and therefore, if the Newcastle nominees are elected to the Board in connection with a proxy contest, a "Change of Control" as defined in the employment agreements discussed above would be deemed to occur.
+The opinion of counsel is based upon certain assumptions, limitations, qualifications and exceptions, including a certificate from the Company setting forth the factual background of the Company's relationship with Messrs.
+Schwarz and Pully, and specifically, the circumstances surrounding the appointment of Messrs.
+Schwarz and Pully to the Board in December 2002.
+The opinion of counsel also notes the absence of legal precedent concerning the matters covered by the opinion and states that there is no assurance that a Texas court would agree with counsel's interpretation of such matters.
 Counsel for Newcastle has informed counsel to the Company that they disagree with this opinion.
 Additionally, Messrs.
 Schwarz and Pully have informed the Board that they believe themselves to be incumbent directors.